What Is Release Management? (And How to Start Your Career in It)

 Team management skills.
 Release managers should have a considerable amount of experience with people management.
 Interpersonal skills are as vital a component of release management as technical proficiency.

-It's essential to present yourself to employers as a competitive candidate.
-You can enhance your release management CV in several ways.
+It’s important to present yourself to employers as a competitive candidate.
+You can enhance your release management resume in several ways.
 For example, you may consider browsing job listings to learn about the most in-demand skills for release managers.
 You can also demonstrate your abilities and earn certifications in relevant areas of study.

-Take the first step toward your career in release management and earn a certificate from the University of Alberta in Software Project Management.
+Take the first step toward your career in release management by earning a certificate in Software Project Management from the University of Alberta.
+In this course series, you'll learn Agile and Scrum project management methods and how to interact confidently with clients, shareholders, and development teams.

+Or, focus on building job-ready skills while working toward a certificate from an industry leader in technology Project Management Professional Certificate program.
+You'll learn to build Scrum artifacts, implement Scrum events, and build a foundational understanding of Agile project management.
+By the end, you'll have practiced strategic communication, stakeholder management, and project documentation throughout each project phase.

 Editorial Team